awhooshingwind/awhooshingwind.github.io/digital.md

 ###### Culinary Engineer - *Doe Bay Café, Snooze an A.M Eatery, et. al, June 2009 - March 2022*

 - Created various stable, mechanically-mixed emulsions, with and without phospholipid assistance (hollandaise and other sauce work)
-- Explored hydration and agitation of wheat proteins for optimal gluten structures (hand making fresh pasta daily)
+- Explored hydration and agitation of wheat proteins for optimal gluten structures (hand-making fresh pasta daily)
-- Utilized various chemicals and enzymes to cultivate sanitary (and tasty) environments for food preservation:
+- Utilized various chemicals and enzymes for safe (and tasty) food preservation:
     - Salt and nitrites for various proteins - bacon, lardo, pastrami(both beet and beef based)
     - Salt, lactic and/or acetic acids for fresh produce (sour fruits, kimchi, myriad pickles and condiments)
-- Continued a decade's worth of research into Maillard reactions in different animal proteins, herbaceous plants, and fruits
+- Continued a decade's worth of research into Maillard reactions
 - After many iterations, crafted a pretty dope chilaquiles recipe
 - Plus much, much more.
 Will gladly go into additional detail, but I reckon I could **still** land a kitchen stage, even with this outdated (2020) <a href="https://awhooshingwind.github.io/projects/JakeResume.pdf" target="_blank">kitchen resume</a>, if I had the mind to..